millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 ..
 Thought: What if we had them cluster in 2d as an easy mode, and then we can be like, wait, but the earth actually isn't flat.
 So we should cluster in 3d instead.
 Then have them do that and see how it is different.

+There is one last issue to solve before clustering.
+Each earthquake data point has norm :math:`1` in Euclidean coordinates, since it lies on the surface of a sphere of radius :math:`1`.
+Therefore, the cluster centers should also have norm :math:`1`.
+Otherwise, the means can't be interpreted as locations on the surface of the earth, and the K-Means algorithm will struggle to find good clusters.
+A solution to this problem is to normalize the mean vectors at each iteration, so that they are always unit vectors.

 The file ``earthquake_coordinates.npy`` contains earthquake data throughout the world from January 2010 through June 2010.
 Each row represents a different earthquake; the columns are scaled longitude and latitude measurements.
 We want to cluster this data into active earthquake regions.